Parsl/parslguts/elaborating.rst

 When the Data Flow Kernel tries to execute a task using an Executor, this is called a try.
 Usually there will be one try, called try 0.

-If the user has configured retries, and if try 0 fails (indicated by the executor setting an exception in the executor future (or error at submit time?
-TODO)) then the Data Flow Kernel will retry the task. (retry without the re- is where the term "try" comes from)
+If the user has configured retries, and if try 0 fails (indicated by the executor setting an exception in the executor future then the Data Flow Kernel will retry the task. (retry without the re- is where the term "try" comes from)

+.. todo:: if try 0 fails *OR IF THERES A SUBMIT ERROR?*

 Let's have a look at the launch and retry flow in the Parsl source code.
 The Data Flow Kernel "launches" tasks into an executor using a method ``_launch_if_ready_async``, starting here